RG evolution and effect of intermediate new physics on $\Delta B=2$ six-quark operators: Interactions

 \subsection{Additional scalar doublet boson new physics}

-In continuity with the previous subsection, we consider a generalization of the Standard Model in which $N$ additional scalar fields are introduced.
-These fields, denoted by $\phi_n$ for $n = 1, 2, \dots, N$, are electroweak doublets transforming identically to the Standard Model Higgs doublet under $SU(2)_L \times U(1)_Y$.
+In continuity with the previous subsection, we consider a generalization of the SM in which $N$ additional scalar fields are introduced.
+These fields, denoted by $\phi_n$ for $n = 1, 2, \dots, N$, are electroweak doublets transforming identically to the SM Higgs doublet under $SU(2)_L \times U(1)_Y$.

-The Standard Model Yukawa couplings $y_u$ and $y_d$ are now redefined as $y_{u0}$ and $y_{d0}$ to label the couplings associated with the original Higgs doublet $\phi_0$.
+The SM Yukawa couplings $y_u$ and $y_d$ are now redefined as $y_{u0}$ and $y_{d0}$ to label the couplings associated with the original Higgs doublet $\phi_0$.
 Each new scalar doublet $\phi_n$ is associated with its up- and down-type Yukawa couplings, $y_{un}$ and $y_{dn}$, respectively.

 The extended Yukawa sector of the Lagrangian becomes: